-This year I selected a new hunting spot (N41 37.7717 W078 22.46771) located just ¼ mile west of the Indian Run logging road south of Norwich and 1 mile short of the food plots at the top of the mountain where the road splits off to the left toward Havens Run.
-Joe and I left the cabin at 5:08AM and at 5:20AM, he dropped me off.
-I followed an established snow covered path for about ¼ mile to the west and hiked in toward what is now named Forbidden Hollow.
-I preciously placed reflective cat-eye thumb tacks on trees to help mark the path during my short walk in the dark.
-During my short hike it started to drizzle a slight mist.
+This year I selected a new hunting spot (N41 37.77260 W078 22.46913) located just ¼ mile west of the Indian Run logging road south of Norwich and 1 mile short of the food plots at the top of the mountain where the road splits off to the left toward Havens Run.
+Joe and I left the cabin at 5:08AM and at 5:20AM, he dropped me off at the trailhead.
+Heading west, I followed an established snow covered path for about ¼ mile and hiked in toward what is now named Forbidden Hollow.
+A light drizzle of rain was falling.
+A few days earlier, I placed reflective cat-eye thumb tacks on trees to help mark the path during my short walk in the dark.
 The weather was forecasted to be steady rain from 4AM until noon with 12 mph winds blowing from the SSE.
 There was about 6 to 12 inches of snow covering the ground.

 I got to my spot at 5:30AM.
 The hunting spot that I picked three days earlier was a set of three hemlocks growing out of one trunk.
 It was located just below and in front of a 20 foot bluff that spanned the width of a 350 yard clear-cut area.
-I set up my tree umbrella and was sitting in my “Millennium Treestands M300” tree seat near ground level.
-My view in front was directly west and 160 yards across the clear-cut area to the Forbidden Creek.
-The clear-cut area was littered with fallen trees and a few standing evergreens.
+I set up my 57” tree umbrella and was sitting in my “Millennium Treestands M300” tree seat near ground level.
+My view in front was directly west and 160 yards across the clear-cut area to the Forbidden Creek that was 32 feet lower in elevation.
+The clear-cut was created in the Fall of 2015 and was still littered with fallen trees as well as sparkly populated tree saplings that were just under 6 feet high and a few standing evergreens.
 On the other side of the creek was a wooded slope up to a ridge.
 On the other side of the ridge and over ½ mile away were others from the camp including Matt, Mark, Joe and Fred.
 From my spot I could see about 250 to 275 yards to the west and had about a 160 degree view from left to right.
 It was still dark and the rain became heavier.
-It started with what sounded like a strong wind vortex traveling from my left down the hollow and knocking trees over as it traveled.
+Just after I got settled in my spot I could hear what sounded like a strong wind vortex traveling from my left down the hollow and knocking trees over as it traveled.
 It was like an invisible freight train was passing by.

 I heard the first shot of the day from miles away at 6:53AM.
 At about 7:30AM I heard someone coughing about 100 yards behind my right shoulder and on the top edge of the bluff to the northeast.
 I am pretty sure he saw me and I heard him using his radio to call someone.
 The rains got heavier and the hunter was gone by 8:40AM.
 I am sure he was soaking wet since he was sitting out in the open on a tree stump.